 Woodstock Park for bigger kids

-My seven-year-old also loved this park.
-He’s a big fan of ziplines and climbing, so this was the perfect playground for him.
+My seven-year-old also loves this park.
+He’s a big fan of ziplines and climbing, so this is the perfect playground for him.
 Kids ages 5-10 will find plenty of things to keep their energy engaged, be it finding different routes up the rope climbing structure or zipping back and forth on the zipline.
 From what we saw of the school-aged children that were there, playing tag on the play structure is the hot ticket, with lots of pathways and slides that offer escape routes.

 Love ziplines?
 Find more here >>